kiedtl/chmap/README.md

   have to be added to the end of the description to make it the same size.
 Which means that the database is 3 time bigger that it could be (2.8M instead of 800K).
 In the future this will be fixed by storing a byte count in the first byte of each description, thus negating the need for each description to be the same size (since we will already know how long each description is simply from reading the first byte).

+### Status
+This project is now in maintainence mode.
+No new features will be added and only bugs will be fixed.
+The afore-mentioned issues, which I'm too time-strapped ("lazy") to fix, will be looked at in the future.
+PRs fixing them would be appreciated.

 ### License
 This lame little utility is licensed under the MIT License.
 See the `LICENSE.md`